Competed in track at the national level while pregnant.

 Alysia Montaño is an impressive woman.
 She has seven national track titles, has set two national records, and has represented the US at a number of international competitions, including the 2012 Olympics.
 However, her most remarkable races have actually been when she performed at her worst.
 Why?
 Because she ran them while she was pregnant.

 Since you’re carrying around a little human, your body obviously starts acting differently.
 A lot differently.
 Besides hunger and lethargy, symptoms include extreme irritability, cramping, nausea, and bloating.
-Basically you feel hungover for months at a time without the fun memories from the night before to ease the pain.
+Basically you feel hungover for months at a time without the memories from the night before to ease the pain.
 That’s not to mention the 25 to 35 average pounds of weight-gain.
-For reference, that’s the equivalent of going about your life with two large bowling balls taped to your stomach.
+For reference, that’s the equivalent of going through life with two large bowling balls taped to your stomach.

 The first time that she did it was in 2014, when she was 8-months pregnant.
 If you know nothing about pregnancy, that’s really close to delivery.
 At this point, you’ve got a fully-formed human in you and the baby is essentially ready to go.
 Alysia finished the 800m with a time of 2 minutes and 32 seconds.
 That’s an average of almost 12 mph for two and a half minutes, which is the equivalent of running a 5 minute-mile pace — while 8-months pregnant.